eidolon-ai/eidolon/docs2/src/content/docs/docs/architecture/agent_cpu.md

 ## I/O Unit

-The Input/Output Unit (IOUnit) is a core component of the AgentCPU, responsible for interfacing with external systems and the agent itself.
+The Input/Output Unit (IOUnit) is a core component of the APU, responsible for interfacing with external systems and the agent itself.
 It encapsulates the logic required to interpret incoming messages from users or other services and convert them into a structured format that can be processed by the agent.
 Conversely, it also formats the agent's responses for delivery to the external environment.

 ### Key Responsibilities

-- **Message Processing**: The IOUnit takes incoming instances of `CPUMessageTypes`, which can include user-provided text, system-generated messages, or image URLs, and converts them into a list of `LLMMessage` objects suitable for further processing by the agent's language model.
+- **Message Processing**: The IOUnit takes incoming instances of `APUMessageTypes`, which can include user-provided text, system-generated messages, or image URLs, and converts them into a list of `LLMMessage` objects suitable for further processing by the agent's language model.

 - **Message Formatting**: For user messages, the IOUnit aggregates text components and images.
 Images are handled by writing the data to a temporary location and creating a corresponding URL.

 - **File Handling**: When dealing with images, the IOUnit manages file operations, ensuring that images are properly stored and referenced using UUIDs, leveraging the file memory subsystem provided by AgentOS.

-- **Response Transmission**: After processing by other components of the AgentCPU, the IOUnit's `process_response` method is involved in returning the final output back to the source of the original request.
+- **Response Transmission**: After processing by other components of the APU, the IOUnit's `process_response` method is involved in returning the final output back to the source of the original request.

 ### Implementation Details

-- **Custom Message Types**: The IOUnit works with custom message classes such as `UserTextCPUMessage`, `SystemCPUMessage`, and `ImageCPUMessage`, relying on their inheritance from the base `CPUMessage` model.
+- **Custom Message Types**: The IOUnit works with custom message classes such as `UserTextAPUMessage`, `SystemAPUMessage`, and `FileAPUMessage`, relying on their inheritance from the base `APUMessage` model.
 Each class has distinct characteristics for handling various message formats.

 - **AgentOS Integration**: The IOUnit collaborates with AgentOS, particularly with the file memory module when handling temporary storage of files, such as images uploaded by users.

 ### Error Handling

-The IOUnit includes error handling to manage unexpected message types, ensuring the robustness of message processing and enforcing the valid communication protocol expected by the AgentCPU.
+The IOUnit includes error handling to manage unexpected message types, ensuring the robustness of message processing and enforcing the valid communication protocol expected by the APU.

 By translating between raw input/output and structured representations used by agent's internal processes, the IOUnit plays a pivotal role in ensuring smooth communication and operation of the agent within its ecosystem.

 ## MemoryUnit

-The `MemoryUnit` in the Eidolon SDK serves as an abstract base class that specifies the interface for memory storage operations within the AgentCPU framework.
+The `MemoryUnit` in the Eidolon SDK serves as an abstract base class that specifies the interface for memory storage operations within the APU framework.
 The primary responsibility of the MemoryUnit is to manage the recording and retrieval of messages exchanged during agent interactions.

 The `eidolon/cpu/memory_unit.py` source code provides a blueprint for the essential functions a MemoryUnit implementation must provide: